Akshat111111/Tolgee-vs.-i18next/blog_post.md

 Six weeks later, a Czech-speaking user files a bug report.
 The goal count in your scorers table reads **"2 gólů"**.
 The correct Czech is **"2 góly"**.
 The difference is not cosmetic — it is grammatically wrong in the same way that "2 matches's" is wrong in English.
 And the worst part: **no error was thrown.
 No test failed.
 No warning appeared in the console.
 It just shipped.**

-That is the kind of problem this post is about.
+That is the kind of problem this blog is about.

 I built a **FIFA World Cup 2026™ tournament dashboard** — live scoreboard, top scorers, group standings, match fixtures, match feed, tournament facts — localized into English, French, and Czech, using two different i18n stacks.
 The same UI.
 The same data.
 Two translation engines.
 And I ran the whole thing through 20 automated tests to prove which one got Czech right.